valinet/valinet.github.io/privacy.md

 Then, during your visit, should the application need your permission to store/access data on your device that could be used to personally identify you, it will ask for your consent.
 Even if you decline the request, the application will still work great.
 All functionality that requires data to be stored on your local device is non-essential and provides enhanced features, like the comments system.
 Reading the articles on the web site is free as in free speech and will always be, without the need of any agent to identify you or access your personal data.

 Also, many people are familiar with how the law requires individuals to consent for the so-called cookie usage.
 That's not true.
 Consent is required for using (accessing) the user's personal data, no matter the technology it resides in.
 Cookies are a form of storing user data on the local device, but not the only one.
 A lot of web sites claim to be cookie-free and to comply with the law, while they still cheat and access data they store on the local device via the use of functionality such as the "local storage" of the web browser.
-That's why we avoid taking here about cookies.
-This section is about data we may store on your device that we would like to access in the future and that can be used to identify you, for example, during your subsequent visits on the web site, no matter the actual technology we use to store it on your device (for what is worth, we use plain old cookies when you allow us to do so).
+That's why we avoid talking here about cookies specifically.
+This section is about data we may store on your device that we or the third party services we employ would like to access in the future and that can be used to identify you, for example, during your subsequent visits on the web site, no matter the actual technology we or the third party services we employ use to store it on your device (for what is worth, we use plain old cookies when you allow us to do so).

 Data stored on your device by the application can be stored by us, the developer (first party), or by third party services used by the application.